 This plant community currently is found under heavy continuous season-long grazing by livestock and protection from fire.
 Shrubs are a significant component of this plant community.
 Cool-season grasses make up the majority of the understory, but some of the preferred grasses have been reduced or are absent.
-Dominant grasses include rhizomatous wheatgrass, Lettermans needlegrass, prairie junegrass, bluegrasses and of less frequency Columbia needlegrass, spikefescue, Idaho fescue and bluebunch wheatgrass.
-Grasses of secondary importance include slender wheatgrass, spike trisetum, Indian ricegrass, mountain muhly, bottlebrush squirreltail, and native bromes.
-Forbs commonly found in this plant community include biscuitroot, wild onion, buckwheat, leafy wildparsley, phlox, lupine, larkspur, asters, pussytoes, and American vetch.
-Black and big sagebrushes and green rabbitbrush can make up to 30% of the total annual production.
-When compared to the Historic Climax Plant Community, black and big sagebrush, green rabbitbrush, bluegrasses, prairie junegrass, and rhizomatous wheatgrasses have increased.
+Dominant grasses include rhizomatous wheatgrasses, mountain muhly, Lettermans needlegrass, prairie junegrass, and of less frequency Columbia needlegrass, spikefescue, Idaho fescue and bluebunch wheatgrass.
+Grasses of secondary importance include slender wheatgrass, spike trisetum, one-spike oatgrass, and bluegrasses.
+Forbs commonly found in this plant community include balsamroot, agoseris, buckwheat, arnica, phlox, lupine, larkspur, asters, pussytoes, and stoneseed.
+Three-tip sagebrush, black sagebrush, antelope bitterbrush, and juniper can make up to 30% of the total annual production.
+When compared to the Historic Climax Plant Community, black sagebrush, three-tip sagebrush, bluegrasses, prairie junegrass, and rhizomatous wheatgrasses have increased.
 Most of the preferred grasses have been reduced and some are absent.
 Some annuals, such as cheatgrass, have invaded the site, but are not yet abundant.
-Annual production ranges from 400 to 800 pounds.
+Annual production ranges from 350 to 850 pounds.
 This plant community is resistant to change as the shrubs become more abundant.
 These areas may actually be more resistant to fire as less fine fuels are available and the bare ground between the shrubs is increased.
 The herbaceous component is not as diverse and plant vigor and species regeneration capabilities of some cool-season perennials are deficient.
 The removal of grazing does not seem to affect the plant composition or structure of the plant community.
 Soil erosion is accelerated because of increased bare ground.
 Water flow patterns and pedestalling is more noticeable.
 Infiltration is reduced and runoff is increased.
 Rill channels may be noticeable in the interspaces on steeper areas and gullies may be establishing where rills have concentrated down slope.
 Transitions or pathways leading to other plant communities are as follows: • Prescribed grazing plus brush management will convert this plant community to near HCPC.
 If prescribed fire is used as a means to reduce or remove the shrubs, sufficient fine fuels will need to be present.
 This may require deferment from grazing prior to treatment.
 Post management is critical to ensure success.
 This can range from two or more years of rest to partial growing season deferment, depending on the condition of the understory at the time of treatment and the growing conditions following treatment.
-Seeding will be required regardless of the brush treatment to reestablish the major cool-season grasses. • Frequent and Severe grazing plus no fires will convert the plant community to the Mixed Shrub/Bluegrass Plant Community.
-The probability of this occurring is high and is especially evident on areas where drought or heavy browsing does not adversely impact the shrub stand. • Brush management or Wildfire with no change in grazing management will convert this plant community to the Rhizomatous

-Wheatgrass/Bluegrass Plant Community.
+Seeding will be required regardless of the brush treatment to reestablish the major coolseason grasses. • Frequent and Severe Grazing plus no fires will convert the plant community to the Mixed Shrub/Bluegrass Plant Community.
+The probability of this occurring is high and is especially evident on areas where drought or heavy browsing does not adversely impact the shrub stand. • Brush management or Wildfire with no change in grazing management will convert this plant community to the Rhizomatous Wheatgrass/Bluegrass Plant Community.